edwindharris/edwindharris/README.md

 ### Hi there 👋
 <div>
 My name is Ed.
 I am a Front-end Web Developer building with HMTL, CSS and JS.
-The goal is to work full-stack on exploratory, cloud-based web projects.
+The goal is to work on immersive and  exploratory cloud-based web projects.
 </div>
 <br>
 <ul>